biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 Master Of Pores 2 (MOP2) - preprocessing and polyA tail estimation (1)
 ---------------------

 The complexity of analysing current intensity data together with the lack of systematic and reproducible pipelines have hindered the access of this technology to the general users.
-To overcome this limitation, we developed Master Of Pores 2 (MOP2) - a nextflow based workflow that simplifies the analysis of DRS datasets and aims to make it accessible to non-bioinformatic experts.
+To overcome this limitation, we developed Master Of Pores (**MoP**) - a nextflow based workflow that simplifies the analysis of DRS datasets and aims to make it accessible to non-bioinformatic experts.
+We further improved this suit making a new version (**MoP2**).

+For more information you can read our pubblications:

+* `"MasterOfPores: A Workflow for the Analysis of Oxford Nanopore Direct RNA Sequencing Datasets" Cozzuto L, Liu H, Pryszcz LP, Hermoso Pulido T,  Delgado-Tejedor A, Ponomarenko J and Novoa EM.
+Front.
+Genet., 17 March 2020. <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__
+* `"Nanopore Direct RNA Sequencing Data Processing and Analysis Using MasterOfPores" Cozzuto L, Delgado-Tejedor A, Hermoso Pulido T, Novoa EM, Ponomarenko J. N. Methods Mol Biol.
+2023;2624:185-205. <https://link.springer.com/protocol/10.1007/978-1-0716-2962-8_13>`__

 MOP2 can perform all steps required to analyse DRS data - from converting raw current intensities into multiple types of processed data to RNA modified sites detection and polyA tail length predictions.
 This pipeline consists of four modules: *mop_preprocess*, *mop_tail*, *mop_mod* and *mop_consensus*.